Mack Trucks: Post World War II

 Since World War II, Mack has had limited military production.

 The M39 (G-744) series, which includes the M54 cargo truck, were a standardized military design 5 ton (4,540 kg) 6x6 chassis, with many models.
 Mack developed a competing design, when the M39 was standardized Mack built a relatively small number of M51 dump trucks.
 In the early 1960s they took part in a short lived program to retrofit some of the series with Mack END 672 engines.

 The M123 and M125 (G-792) were standardized military design 10 ton (9,070 kg) 6x6 semi tractors and artillery prime movers.
 Designed by Mack, using many components from the NO series.
 Mack built 392 M123s, used with a lowboy trailer to recover and transport tanks, and all 552 M125s, between 1955 and 1957.
 Later follow-up orders called for 420 M123s and retrofitted 210 more with Cummins engines.

 In popular culture

 Five 1970s Mack RS700 series trucks and one Cruise Liner COE were used in the motion picture Convoy starring Kris Kristofferson as Martin "Rubber Duck" Penwald and Ali MacGraw as Melissa.

 A 1980s video for the Bananarama song "Cruel Summer" prominently features a red Mack truck.

 In the film Cars, Mack is Lightning McQueen's transport, an animated 1985 Mack Super-Liner voiced by John Ratzenberger.
 Ratzenberger's father drove a Mack truck to deliver oil for three decades.
 On the "Disney/Pixar Road Trip '06", which promoted the film in a four-month tour of forty-one cities, "Mack" is a 2006 CH Rawhide 460-horsepower Mack truck carrying an Eddie Paul customized Trans Am as "Lightning".

+In American Truck Simulator, by the Czech Software Studio SCS Software, players can drive the Mack Anthem and the Mack Pinnacle, two of the officially licensed trucks included in the game.

 CEO Denny Slagle took part in CBS' Undercover Boss in 2011.